zvqt/ripple-auto-installer/README.md

 * <a href=https://github.com/osuthailand>osu!Ainu</a> - Thanks to my own community!!!
 * <a href=https://github.com/osukawata>osu!Kawata</a> - <a href=https://github.com/r33int>@r33int</a> You're the best!
 * <a href=https://github.com/osuYozora>osu!Yozora</a> - wow man <a href=https://github.com/osuYozora>@osuYozora</a> Thanks for the past!
-* <a href=https://github.com/EmilySunpy>Sunpy</a> - You know him!
+* <a href=https://github.com/EmilySunpy>Sunpy</a> - You know her!
 Thanks for most commands and dependencies!